 When they like, comment on, or share something you wrote, start a dialogue by using a variation on the template below:

 The really great thing about content is that it keeps on talking with prospects even when you're sleeping, exercising, or eating.
 It works around the clock for you.
 Every other prospecting method is ephemeral (especially email).
 Imagine what salespeople could do if we combined the staying power of relationships with the lasting power of content.

-> Even if you're not publishing much, monitor who visits your profile, and steal the following template from Rick Roberge:
+Even if you're not publishing much, monitor who visits your profile, and steal this template from Rick Roberge:

-> If you are publishing content, ask for feedback on your drafts.
+If you are publishing content, ask for feedback on your drafts.
 You can also ask prospects for quotes to add to your article.

 Most people like to give advice.
 Asking for advice appeals to their ego.
 (See the "esteem stage" of Maslow's hierarchy of needs.
 In the age of social media, many of us get stuck at the esteem stage on our path towards "self-actualization.")

 Psychology 101 aside, asking for advice is a hard request for most of us to resist.